-The Trustees will also provide the draft Damage Assessment and Restoration Plan and Environmental Assessment for public review and hold public meetings to solicit comments.
-The Trustees will respond to the written and oral comments received on the draft plan during preparation of the final report.
+The Trustees will also provide notice to the public that this draft Damage Assessment and Restoration Plan and Environmental Assessment is available for public review, will solicit public comments on the draft, and may hold a public meeting about the plan and assessment if there is sufficient public interest.
+The Trustees will respond to any written or oral comments received on the draft plan and environmental assessment when they prepare the final plan and assessment.